Ujauzito wa Nje ya Kizazi

 During surgery for a tubal ectopic pregnancy, doctors remove the ectopic pregnancy by making an incision in the fallopian tube.
 Often, making an incision in the tube is all that is needed and the tube heals normally.
 Sometimes all or part of the tube may be removed, depending on how severely the tube is damaged and the woman's plans for future pregnancies.
 The entire fallopian tube may be removed if the woman requests tubal sterilization (both tubes would need surgery) or if the tube is abnormal and she is planning in vitro fertilization for a future pregnancy.

-Women who have an Rh-negative blood type, whether they are given methotrexate or require surgery, are given Rho(D) immune globulin to prevent hemolytic disease of the fetus (erythroblastosis fetalis), which is caused by Rh incompatibility (when a pregnant woman has Rh-negative blood and the fetus has Rh-positive blood).
+Women who have an Rh-negative blood type, whether they are given methotrexate or require surgery, are given Rho(D) immune globulin to prevent Rh incompatibility (erythroblastosis fetalis), which occurs when a pregnant woman has Rh-negative blood and the fetus has Rh-positive blood.